trussworks/trussels-guide/trussels.md

 OTT spots are taken up on a first-come-first-served basis — just claim the event by changing the event title on the company-wide calendar.

+## Meeting: Ask Me Anything (AMA)
+Hosted every Friday at 2pm Pacific by a member of the leadership team.
+Got a question, get an answer, really..ask them anything!

 ## Resource: Truss roles and responsibilities
 We try to define :lock:[who should be doing what with the customer and on the team](https://docs.google.com/document/d/10OE6h8NTHKr5K969r2JcjmwsBcUWJjAfEAtBcbx9dw8/edit) to ensure we meet expectations.
 Discuss with your manager which role(s) you’ll serve in.

 See also :lock:[this draft document on team lead / feature lead responsibilities](https://docs.google.com/document/d/1IM9129n1pwnqKinDNLgyD85i7xtejNbGmeOJXOqKpS8/).

 ## Resource: Company-wide projects (CWP)
-Projects that span the whole company are managed via CWP, a monthly meeting on the Company-Wide calendar.
+Projects that span the whole company are managed via CWP, a monthly meeting on the Truss Events calendar.
 These are broken up into short-term projects, operational disciplines, and practice areas.

 Short-term projects are individual efforts or done via working groups (in Slack prepended with #wg-), operational disciplines are done via committee or as a team, and practice areas are covered by #bubble-prince. :lock:[More here on how those auxiliary groups work](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762#heading=h.8one8z69nfc1).